GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XSLTApply.md

 **Notes**

-When the scriptName option is used, the script parameter is the response from the XSLT function, if present, and the outputFilePath otherwise.
+When the *scriptName* option is used, the script parameter sent to *scriptName* is the response from the XSLT function if present, or the *outputFilePath* otherwise.

 **Compatibility**